smyyhzai/ID_Assignment2/README.md

 ## Features

+- Navigation bar that sticks to the top at every page

+Home page
 - Home page with categories of clothings available

+Product page
+- Product page shows all products available
+- Buttons to filter type of products
 - Search bar to filter products
-- Product page shows all products available
-- Profile page allows users to log in or create their own account
+- Add to cart allows users to add the products to their cart at the bottom right of the screen

-- Shopping cart shows users cart
-- History page to view all orders placed previously, as well as the status of their order
+ Checkout page (from the cart)
+- Allows users to checkout and leave a review of their shopping experience

+Rewards page
-- Rewards page allows users to collect points and view all rewards available
+- Allows users to collect points and view all rewards available
+- Every $10 spent should give 1 star
+- 5 stars can be exchanged for either a spin on the wheel or $10 off the next purchase
 - Spin the wheel will be in the reward page
+- Lottie animation while waiting for the wheel to spin

+Profile page
+- Profile page allows users to log in or create their own account using API and restDB
+- Users' cart will be saved if they have an account
+- View all orders placed previously, as well as the status of their order

 ### Existing Features

 ### Features Left to Implement
+- Cart and checkout page
+- Rewards page
+- Profile page
 ## Technologies Used

 - [HTML](https://html.com)